suzannejmatthews/PDC-Unplugged/content/activities/orangeGame.md

 ## Accessibility:

-This exercise requires visuals.
-It is certainly appropriate for students who are mobility-impaired.
-However, it is not friendly to blind students.
+This exercise requires visuals, and may not be friendly to blind students.

 ## Citation